• Advisory for Founders & Government

 This is for serious cross‑border plays: multi‑stakeholder corridor initiatives, government programmes, or corporate strategies that span New Zealand, India and the wider Indian tech diaspora.
 Over 4–6 weeks (light‑touch but focused), we will:

-You’ll receive a concise corridor strategy document designedto be read and used, not archived.
+Output: Concise corridor strategy document designed to be read and used, not archived.

 How I work